albar965/littlenavmap-manual/en/PRINT.md

 Printing is currently limited to the screen resolution of the current map view.
 To get a less blurry printout enlarge the map window as much as possible.
-You can close all dock windows to achieve this.
+You can undock the map window to achieve this.

 ![Print Map Preview Dialog](../images/printmap.jpg "Print Map Preview Dialog")